httpoxy/httpoxy-org/index.md

 ### PHP

-* Whether you are vulnerable depends on your specific application code and PHP libraries, but the problem seems fairly widespread throughout the ecosystem (and poorly documented)
+* Whether you are vulnerable depends on your specific application code and PHP libraries, but the problem seems fairly widespread
-    * So, this vulnerability affects any version of PHP
-    * It may even affect alternative PHP runtimes
-* It is present in Guzzle, Elastica, and probably many, many libraries
-    * Guzzle versions after 4.0.0rc2 are vulnerable in all configurations we've tested
-    * Elastica seems to be vulnerable under HHVM only
 * Just _using_ one of the vulnerable libraries, while processing a user's request, is exploitable.
+* If you're using a vulnerable library, this vulnerability will affect any version of PHP
+    * It even affects alternative PHP runtimes such as HHVM deployed under FastCGI
+* It is present in Guzzle, Artax, and probably many, many libraries
+    * Guzzle versions after 4.0.0rc2 are vulnerable, Guzzle 3 and below is not.
+    * Another example is in Composer's StreamContextBuilder utility class

-So, for example, if you are using a Drupal plugin that uses Guzzle 6, you are vulnerable to the request that plugin makes being "httpoxied".
+So, for example, if you are using a Drupal plugin that uses Guzzle 6 and makes an outgoing HTTP request (for example, to check a weather API), you are vulnerable to the request that plugin makes being "httpoxied".

 ### Python